20 Fastest Animals in the World

 Pronghorn

-The native animal of North America, the Pronghorn Antelope, can run very long distances with a speed of 55 mph.
+The native animal of North America, the Pronghorn Antelope, can run very long distances at 55 mph.

-Unlike other fast-moving animals, pronghorn Antelope’s ability to run fast at the same time can fly long distances without getting tired.
+Unlike other fast-moving animals, pronghorn Antelope’s ability to run fast simultaneously can fly long distances without getting tired.

 While cheetahs are faster than pronghorn antelopes, they can never run long distances with the same energy as pronghorn antelopes.